dstackai/dstack.github.io/docs/self-hosted-runners.md

 sugar-1   MBP-de-Boris.fritz.box  LIVE      3 mins ago
 ```

-!!! warning "Runner is not there?"
+!!! bug "Runner is not there?"
     Don't see your runner?
 This may mean the runner is offline or that the `dstack-runner` daemon
     was not configured or started properly.